logo

 return ("%s = %s" % (key, val) in config.items())

-Output of application url /options looks like:
+The output of application URL /options looks like this:

 db_file = mywebapp.db